centralinc/browseragent/design-docs/tool-registry.md

 async function runSlackAgent() {
   const SLACK_TOKEN = process.env.SLACK_TOKEN!;
   const ANTHROPIC_API_KEY = process.env.ANTHROPIC_API_KEY!;

   // Create browser and Slack tool const browser = await chromium.launch();
   const page = await browser.newPage();
   const slackTool = new SlackTool(SLACK_TOKEN);

   // Create agent with both Playwright and Slack capabilities const agent = new ComputerUseAgent({
     apiKey: ANTHROPIC_API_KEY,
     page,
     additionalTools: [slackTool],
   });

-  // Natural language prompts that use Slack await agent.execute('Send a message to #general channel saying "Hello team!
-The daily standup is starting in 5 minutes."');
+  // Natural language prompts that use Slack await agent.execute(
+    'Send a message to #general channel saying "Hello team!
+The daily standup is starting in 5 minutes."', );

+  await agent.execute(
-  await agent.execute('Navigate to our team dashboard at dashboard.example.com, take a screenshot of the metrics, and share it in the #metrics channel with a message about today\'s performance');
+    "Navigate to our team dashboard at dashboard.example.com, take a screenshot of the metrics, and share it in the #metrics channel with a message about today's performance", );

+  await agent.execute(
-  await agent.execute('Check if there are any error messages on this page, and if so, send them to #engineering-alerts channel');
+    "Check if there are any error messages on this page, and if so, send them to #engineering-alerts channel", );

   await browser.close();
 }
 ```